Marketing for restaurants is becoming increasingly complex.

 Use your POS system to analyze when your slowest times are, and send out your ads in congruence with when your restaurant isn’t busy to drive traffic during those times.

 You can take and post photos using a smartphone, or pay tens of thousands of dollars on a professional photoshoot.
 Higher quality content will elevate your brand and drive more engagement, which will result in more people in your dining room — but it’s amazing what you can do with a smartphone camera.
 Take photos in natural light, never use flash, and if it doesn’t look delicious, don’t post it.

 2) Google & Search Engine Ads

-- Specificity of the keyword
+Specificity of keywords

-- Frequency with which the keyword is searched
+Frequency with which the keyword is searched

-What keywords should I go after?
+Which keywords should I go after?

-Going more narrow to target “best restaurants to hold a holiday party in Austin” would give a better result.
+Narrowing your keywords to target “best restaurants to hold a holiday party in Austin” would give a better result.

-3) Community Events & Restaurant Sponsorships
+4) Community Events & Sponsorships

 Giving back to the community and sponsoring events can be a great marketing tactic because restaurants, like the community, are highly local.